maniclabsX/pepetual/docs/OVERVIEW.md

 ## Spillover Cycle

 1. Trades fill the active Pond with PEPE until the Overflow Point is hit.
-2. PondManager captures a snapshot of all Frogholders (wallets with ≥ 100 PEPETUAL).
+2. A keeper snapshots all Frogholders (wallets with ≥ 100 PEPETUAL) and stores the Merkle root on PondManager.
-3. Chainlink VRF selects one Frogholder to catch the spillover.
+3. The same root is mirrored to the Arbitrum helper, which requests Chainlink VRF for verifiable randomness.
-4. The chosen wallet receives the PEPE catch automatically.
+4. The emitted seed is relayed back to Ethereum; anyone can submit the Merkle proof to claim the catch.
 5. The Pond advances to the next tier and begins filling again.

 ## Tokenomics Snapshot